jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 3_Community Leaders/Radha/README.md

-&nbsp;Since the original Dataset is huge, I considered a 10 % sample of data for my analysis
+&nbsp;Since the original Dataset is huge, I considered a 10 % sample of data for my analysis.
+The same analysis can be applied to the entire dataset.

 2\.
 Metric Categories